Research Associate Professor; Director, Institute for Military and Veteran Family Wellness

-Elisa is also involved in research to identify effective programming and supports for military members, veterans, spouses and their families.
-She leads the Veteran Spouse Network, initially funded through an Engagement Award from the Patient Centered Outcome Research Institute, to engage veteran spouses in defining programmatic and research needs to better support veteran families in Texas.
-She studies how peer support can improve veterans’ and veteran spouses’ quality of life and improved mental health.
-She formerly served as lead evaluator of Texas veterans’ mental health services, specifically examining the Texas Military Veteran Peer Network.
+Elisa also conducts research to identify and evaluate programming and supports for military members, veterans, spouses and their families.
+She leads the Institute for Military and Veteran Family Wellness, a joint initiative of the Dell Medical School Department of Psychiatry and the Steve Hicks School of Social Work.
+In 2015, she developed the Veteran Spouse Network, initially funded through an Engagement Award from the Patient Centered Outcome Research Institute, that engages veteran spouses in defining programmatic and research needs to better support veteran families in Texas.
+Elisa also studies how peer support can improve veterans’ and veteran spouses’ quality of life and improved mental health, and the delivery of PTSD treatment with veteran couples in group settings.
 Elisa chairs the annual Military Social Work conference at The University of Texas at Austin.
 She previously served as director of research at the Ft.
 Hood site of the STRONG STAR PTSD Research Consortium, a Department of Defense research consortium at UT Health San Antonio.

 Curriculum Vitae (PDF)

 Military social work, behavioral health, evidence-based interventions for PTSD.